(Lakes Cave, Planitero & beyond)

 The 2nd day itinerary.
 Red line shows the main track.
 Orange lines show the three detours.

-On the second day of my long weekend at Helmos, my intention was to visit Lake Caves and Planitero, so I followed the round trip seen at the map above.
+On the second day of my long weekend on Mount Helmos, I intended to visit Lake Caves and Planitero, so I followed the round trip on the above map.

 The red line shows the road from Kalavryta to the Lake caves.
 The yellow line shows the detour to Kato Lousoi village and the Petmezaion Tower.